aitorplaza/pylib3d-mec-ginac/README.md

 ## Installation

-You will need python==3.7 and ubuntu OS ( 64-bit ).
+You will need al least python==3.7 and ubuntu OS ( 64-bit ).
 For the time being, only ubuntu 18.04 system was tested succesfully.
 Later versions of ubuntu and python may also work.